The question I get most often. I will do my best to answer it.

 I was lucky enough to have the opportunity to get animals from DemocRattery and received Demo Wellington and Demo Luperca to start my Werewolf program.
 The owner of DEMO discovered that at the follicular level, these rat's coats most similarly resembled that of the Lykoi or Werewolf Cat, hence she decided to use the name Werewolf.
 I also call mine Werewolf out of respect for DEMO, and the work she put into the line before I obtained it.
 I am also a huge fan of weird cats, I own 3 Sphynx (Hairless) cats, and have been enamored with the Lykoi Cat an example seen here, Atreyukatz Kalan, Black Roan Lykoi:

-Here are some pictures of baby werewolves all born on 4/28/20 to two different mothers.
+Here are some pictures of baby werewolves at 10-12 days old, born to two different mothers.

 From this stage of roughly two weeks of age, the babies will grow a short wiry coat.
 By 4 weeks, they will be completely covered, then they start to 'Wolf Out' which is when they start their first moult.
 It begins with the babies losing the hairs around their eyes, the baldness progresses down each cheek, then the whole face.
 I love this stage in their development.